greyhatlinux/BITMcontributions/README.md

 # Reset local `master` branch to match `upstream` repository's `master` branch
 $ git reset --hard upstream/master

-# Push changes to your forked `HacktoberFest_19` repo
+# Push changes to your forked `BITMcontributions` repo
 $ git push origin master
 ```

 ### 5. Ready Steady Go... :turtle: :rabbit2:

-Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https://github.com/greyhatlinux/HacktoberFest_19/pulls).
+Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https://github.com/greyhatlinux/BITMcontributions/pulls).

 ### 6. Create a new branch :bangbang: